 “Glad to know that you still recognize me after almost a month.”
 She put her drink down on the table and sat down next to Rachel on the booth bench.
 “So how have the two of you been?
 Last I knew the two of you were going to Earth.
 How was your time there?”

 Rachel spoke up cheerfully, “It was fun, relaxing, and enjoyable.
-We visited Germany and parts of what was once known as the United Kingdom.”
+We visited Germany along with other parts of what was once known as the United Kingdom.”
 Rachel paused.
 “The best was Scotland, we both had many a night where we drank of the finest scotches that Scotland had to offer.”

 “Good to hear, I do remember that the both of you liked scotch.
 What better place to have scotch than Scotland.
 It’s good to see the two of you are well.”